francisrc/Resource.Embedder/Readme.md

 ### Try it yourself

 * Download the repository and open the solution (Resource.Embedder.sln).
-* Add the nuget package "Resource.Embedder" to the project "WPFTest" and compile it.
+* Add the nuget package "Resource.Embedder" to the project "WpfTest" and compile it.
 * Output will be "WpfTest.exe" in the bin\Debug or bin\Release folder in the root.
-* Copy it somewhere or delete the localization folders (Visual Studio will always copy them on build)
+* Copy it somewhere without the localization folders
 * Run the app and type "de" or "fr" into the textbox.
 * Observe that the "Hello world" text is properly localized when pressing the button to change locale even without resource assembly directories being present
+* Using tools like [JustDecompile](http://www.telerik.com/products/decompiler.aspx) it is possible to see that WpfTest.exe now contains resources "WpfTest.de.resources.dll"

 ### Configuration